Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 and then returns the directory name to the `launch` command.

-When a `launch` command obtains a diretory name, it performs synthesis, configures its FPGA board, and starts a JTAG server.
+When a `launch` command obtains a diretory name, it performs synthesis, configures its FPGA board, and starts a JTAG server using `qr.tcl`.
 Output messages are put into a log file which is periodically being read by the user's browser.
 A command called `remote` that allows the user to connect to the JTAG server is informed.